IBE160/SG-Gruppe-3-Kun/docs/sprint-artifacts/4-3-implement-ambiguous-query-suggestion.md

 ## Dev Notes

+### Architecture patterns and constraints

+- **Service Layer Logic:** Implement ambiguity detection and suggestion generation within `app/services/chat_service.py` to maintain separation of concerns.
+- **SSE Extension:** Deliver suggested queries via the existing Server-Sent Events stream by extending the `ChatResponse` schema, rather than creating a separate endpoint.
+- **Prompt Engineering:** Use the system prompt or a dedicated chain to generate suggestions, ensuring they are strictly relevant to the user's ambiguous input.

 - **Tech Spec Reference:** "Ambiguous Query Suggestion" workflow in Tech Spec 4.
 - **Prompt Engineering:**
   > "If the user's query is too broad or ambiguous (e.g., 'HMS'), provide 2-3 specific follow-up questions they might be interested in, such as 'Hva er kravene til HMS-kort?' or 'Hvordan registrerer jeg et prosjekt?'."